giugiooo/piante/README.md

     ```

-- **light & temperature** : we use the sensors already present in the boosterPack MKII to monitor temperature and brightness within the greenhouse environment.
+- **LIGHT & TEMPERATURE** :
+	we use the sensors already present in the boosterPack MKII to monitor temperature and brightness within the greenhouse environment.

     - to measure the temperature, we make use of HAL_TMP006, a library given by Texas Instruments:
     ```C